Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

   However, it will travel in browser requests and can be viewed within the DEV tools > Network > Request headers.
 - If you are located in Europe or UK, you should use a VPN to connect to Gemini AI endpoints in this setup.

+**Key features**
+- Analysis of an uploaded PDF and summarization of its content (gemini-pro)
+- Analysis of uploaded images and description of their content (gemini-pro-vision)
+- The option to use voice input to prompt text is available.
+- Speech synthesis to read out AI-generated texts by default.
+The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.
+- Optional data encryption for Chats' data.

+**Data integrations**
-The web part supports optional integrations with company data.
-For security reasons, these integrations are disabled by default and must be explicitly enabled in the web part settings.
+The web part supports optional integrations with company data via Function calling.
+These integrations are disabled by default and must be explicitly enabled in the web part settings.

 The integrations available in the first release are similar to the ones found in [Azure OpenAI Chat Web Part](https://github.com/Paul-Borisov/Azure-OpenAI-Chat-Webpart) and include:
 - SharePoint Search
 - Company Users
 - Local Date and Time
-- Analysis of an uploaded PDF and summarization of its content (gemini-pro)
-- Analysis of uploaded images and description of their content (gemini-pro-vision)
 - Search on the Internet: Bing and Google (+ Reddit).
   - The configuration is supported in two alternatives:
     - 1. Using the additional APIM-endpoints https://**tenant**.azure-api.net/**bing** and/or https://**tenant**.azure-api.net/**google**
     - 2. Using the direct Bing and Google endpoints with own **api-key** values stored in the web part settings (less secure).

-- The option to use voice input to prompt text is available.
-- Optional data encryption for Chats' data.
-- Speech synthesis to read out AI-generated texts by default.
-The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.